Cannabis Waste Compliance & Management

 Cannabis businesses may also generate some wastes that need to be managed as hazardous wastes.
 This may include spent lighting, pesticides, solvents, used oil, or other chemicals used in facility operation and maintenance.

 Hazardous waste regulations include provisions governing storage (how much material and for how long), labeling, manifest, transportation, and FINAL management and disposal.
-If you generate hazardous waste, you will need to determine how much waste you may accumulate at your site at one time, and how quickly you need to ship all of the cannabis materials off-sites for recycling or disposal.
+If you generate hazardous waste, you will need to determine how much waste you may accumulate at your site at one time, and how quickly you need to ship all of the cannabis materials #30excludeGlossary for recycling or disposal.

 Managing Liquid Waste

-Liquid waste containing cannabis or by-products of cannabis processing shall be disposed of in compliance with all applicable government and local law requirements.
+Liquid waste containing cannabis or #31excludeGlossary of cannabis processing shall be disposed of in compliance with all applicable government and local law requirements.
 These requirements will depend on how liquid cannabis material waste from a facility is being managed, whether this disposal is discharged via a sewer connection, holding tank, or groundwater or surface water.

 Cannabis Product Packaging